mageage/class-generator-app/README.md

-Generates Poczta Polska classes from one their one stupid file
+Generates Poczta Polska classes from their one ApiClasses.php stupid file